Quezon: Commerce and banking

 The capital city of Lucena is considered to be the economic center of the province.
 There are currently three malls in the province.
-Two of them are located in Lucena namely SM City Lucena and Pacific Mall Lucena.
+Two of them are located in Lucena, namely: SM City Lucena and Pacific Mall Lucena.
 Citymall, located in Tiaong, is the third mall in the province.
 Major banks like BDO, Metrobank, Land Bank, BPI, PNB, RCBC, UnionBank, among other Manila-based banks are present in the western part of the province.
 BDO however made a move to establish a regional head office at Lucena due to the growing demand and economic importance of the province itself.
 On the other hand, namely QCRB, Rural Bank of Atimonan and Card Bank rural banks serve most if not all municipalities of the province.

 Several rural banks were also established in Quezon namely Rural Bank of Dolores, United Rural Bank of Lopez, Rural Bank of Lucban, Rural Bank of General Luna, and Rural Bank of Sampaloc.

+Agri-tourism

+Another aspect pursued and promoted by the Provincial Government of Quezon is the development of agri-tourism sites and agricultural enterprises within its borders.
+These serve as additional sources of income for local farmers wanting to further increase their profits as well as provide livelihoods to rural women, youth, and other interested agricultural workers.
+The rural ambience in the province, its hospitable people, and its proximity to the urbanized areas in the region and to Metro Manila provide a ripe opportunity to further develop the province's agri-tourism potential.
+Already popping up all throughout the province are tourism attractions showcasing rural settings such as farm restaurants, organic farms, agricultural learning sites, pick-and-pay harvesting activities, among many others.
+Agri-tourism is seen to allow the local communities to share and invite people to come, see and experience the agricultural landscape and natural beauty of the province.